 COVID-19 has changed a lot about the world.
-It’s changed how we shop, how we work, how we visit friends and how we spend our money.
-Planning for the future has become much more difficult as we wait to see what happens with community shutdowns, social gathering restrictions and community bylaws.
-For the wedding industry that relies pretty much entirely on long-term planning, gathering people and eating and drinking in tight spaces, COVID has been a real pain in the ass.
+It affected our ways of shopping, working, how we visit friends and how we spend our money.
+Planning for the future has become much more difficult.
+It’s becoming harder as we wait to see what happens with community shutdowns, social gathering restrictions and community bylaws.
+For the wedding industry that relies pretty much entirely on long-term planning, gathering people and eating and drinking in tight spaces is becoming a struggle.
+COVID has been a real pain in the ass.

 It’s been amazing to watch as couples around the world adapt to new group restrictions and planning abilities.
 The creativity of couples to have backyard weddings, social distancing weddings and virtual weddings helps to bring some moments of joy into an uncertain world.

 Any “standards” that may have existed for weddings before spring of 2020 are long gone.
 COVID has changed weddings in the short term but there are still so many of these trends that may continue long into the future.
 Here are my 5 top ways that COVID will change weddings and the wedding industry in the future.

 1. Long-Distance Guests & Technology

 One of my favourite changes happening at weddings is couples who now use technology to bring guests into the celebration.
 In the past friends and family may not have been able to attend weddings because of budget constraints or health reasons.
 With video calling and ZOOM becoming such an every-day part of our lives we will start seeing more virtual guests attending weddings than ever.
 Long-distance love doesn’t have to feel so far away anymore.